szabgab/python.code-maven.com/books/python-programming/src/dictionary/exercise-apache-log.md

 Each line starts with the IP address of the visitor. e.g. 217.0.22.3.

-Create a script called **apache_log_parser.py** that given sucha a log file from Apache, report how many hits (line were from each IP address.
+Create a script called **apache_log_parser.py** that given such a log file from Apache, report how many hits (line were from each IP address.

 {% embed include file="src/examples/dictionary/apache_access.log)